gaycoderprincess/FlatOutW32BGMTool/README.md

 - `-text_materials` - Exports all material data into text, including shaders and some unknown metadata
 - `-text_streams_fouc_offseted` - Exports vertex buffers into text with their surface offsets already applied
 - `-text_streams_fouc_normalized` - Exports vertex buffers into text as normalized floating points
+- `-text_streams_fouc_int8` - Exports vertex buffers into text as int8 arrays
-- `-convert_to_fo1` - Converts the car from the Ultimate Carnge format to the FlatOut 1 format, WIP
+- `-convert_to_fo1` - Converts the car from the Ultimate Carnage format to the FlatOut 1 format, WIP
-- `-convert_to_fo2` - Converts the car from the Ultimate Carnge format to the FlatOut 2 format, WIP
+- `-convert_to_fo2` - Converts the car from the Ultimate Carnage format to the FlatOut 2 format, WIP

 ## Building